Create a project from existing sources

 In the dialog that opens, select the directory that contains the desired source code.
 Note that applications created externally are marked with the regular directory icon .

-If you have another project open, specify whether you want the new project to be opened in a separate window or close the current project and reuse the existing one.
-See the section Opening Multiple Projects for details.
+If you have another project open, specify whether you want the new project to be opened in a separate window or close the current project and reuse the existing window.

-PyCharm will be searching for a virtual environment in the source directory.
+PyCharm searches for a virtual environment in the source directory.
 If detected, PyCharm suggests using it for the project or configuring a new interpreter.

-If no environment is detected, PyCharm will set up the system interpreter for the project:
+If no environment is detected, PyCharm sets up the system interpreter for the project.

-You can click the Configure a Python Interpreter link and select Interpreter Settings to configure a project interpreter and install packages, if needed.
+You can click the Configure a Python Interpreter link and select Interpreter Settings to configure a Python interpreter and install packages, if needed.

 With this done, you are all set to start working on your project in PyCharm: double-click your files in the Project tool window to edit them.